radicle-dev/radicle-registry/README.md

 Using the Client
 ----------------

-The client to the registry is provided by the `radicle_registry_client` package in the `./client` directory.
+The client for the registry node is provided by the `radicle_registry_client` package in the `./client` directory.

 You’ll need to build the client with Rust Nightly.